INTERMEDIATE LEVEL COURSE

 The C Ionian version suits the E Major in the chorus of ‘Space Oddity’ by David Bowie.

-The A Dorian version suits the E Major in ‘Moondance’ by Van Morrison.
+The A Dorian version suits the E Major in ‘Oye Como Va’ by Santana.

 Lesson 3

-These Scales appear conventional but are called Limbo (an invented name) as they are used as alternatives in this Course for a new method to remain in the same Scale Position during a Chord Progression when a very special Major Chord is encountered, as it does not belong in the House (or Key of the piece).
+These scales appear conventional but are called Limbo (an invented name) as they are used alternatively in this Course to remain in the same Scale Position during a Chord Progression when a ‘very special Major chord is encountered, as it does not belong in the House (or Key of the piece).

-SEE HERE the three possible Limbo Modes to substitute (depending on taste) during a very special Major Chord to remain in the same Scale Position during a Chord Progression.
+SEE HERE the three possible Limbo Modes to substitute (depending on taste) during a ‘very special Major chord to remain in the same Scale Position during a Chord Progression.
+For example a ‘very special’ A Major following a commencing Chord of C Major, or a ‘very special’ A Major that is a commencing chord with C Major chord following.

 Lesson 4

-It is significant that John Lennon especially, employed these chords in some of his legendary songwriting.
+It is significant that John Lennon employed these chords in some of his legendary songwriting.

-These revolutionary Scales were identified as Altered Modes with Stacked Thirds and No Consecutive Semitones (NCS).
+These revolutionary scales were newly identified in this Course as Altered Modes with Stacked Thirds and No Consecutive Semitones (NCS).

-SEE HERE some examples of Partial Scales for an A Diminished Chord and an A Augmented Chord in association with the three different Modes for an A Minor Chord and the three different relative Modes for a C Major Chord.
+SEE HERE some examples of Partial Scales for an A Diminished chord and an A Augmented chord in association with the three different Modes for an A Minor chord, also the three different relative Modes for a C Major chord.

 Lesson 5

-Pentatonic Scales have five Notes that are the most important and will always sound good during a Chord Progression unless a Major Chord is encountered that is special and a slight modification is required.
+Pentatonic Scales have five Notes that are the most important and will always sound good during a Chord Progression unless a Major Chord is encountered that is a special Major chord and only a slight modification is required.

-However an extreme Key Change will usually require a change of Scale Position.
+However an extreme Key Change may require a change of Scale Position.

 Limbo Basic is an invented name because they have five Notes but are not conventional Pentatonic Scales.

-There are many more Blues/Jazz Scales featured in the ADVANCED LEVEL COURSE.
+There are many Blues Jazz scales featured in the ADVANCED LEVEL COURSE.

 Here are examples of a SCALE DEMONSTRATION video and BACKING TRACK video for the A Aeolian partial Mode which also includes the Ionian partial Mode (being its Relative).